 Chemotherapy (chemo) is treatment with anti-cancer drugs that are given into a vein or by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment useful for cancers that have spread beyond the head and neck.
-Some chemo drugs may also make cancer cells more vulnerable to radiation.
+These drugs enter the bloodstream and reach almost all areas of the body.
+Chemo is not often used to treat salivary gland cancers because, in general, it does not work well in these cancers .

 Some of the chemo drugs used to treat salivary gland cancers include:

 These drugs may be used alone, but are more often given in combinations of 2 or more drugs.
 Because salivary gland cancers are not common and because there are different types of salivary gland cancers, no large studies have been done to prove one chemo plan is better than the others.
 The best way to use chemotherapy to treat salivary gland cancer is not clear.
 New chemo drugs and combinations of drugs are being studied in clinical trials.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, like those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are used.
 Common side effects include:

 Chemo can affect the blood-producing cells of the bone marrow, which can lead to:

 Along with the risks above, some side effects are seen more often with certain chemo drugs.
 For example: